stacks-network/docs/src/pages/write-smart-contracts/counter-tutorial.md

 ---
 title: Counter tutorial
-description: Learn how to write a simple smart contract in the Clarity language.
+description: Learn how to write a simple counter in Clarity.
-experience: intermediate
+experience: beginner
-duration: 30 minutes
+duration: 20 minutes
 tags:
   - tutorial
 images: